Silicon-Central/AppleBetas/README.md

 # AppleBetas
-Get the latest Apple beta updats and IPSW's for your device!
+Get the latest Apple beta updates and IPSW's for your device!